Yassin-Abuelsheikh/Jenkins-Full-Project/README.md

 ![Docker Hub](docs/images/DockerHub.jpeg)

 **Description:**
-After publishing the artifact, Jenkins builds a Docker image from the Spring Boot application and pushes it to **Docker Hub**.
+After publishing the artifact, Jenkins builds a Docker image and pushes it to **Docker Hub**.

-Each image is tagged using the Jenkins build number, ensuring:
+Each image is tagged using the Jenkins build number to ensure:
+- Clear versioning
 - Full traceability
 - Easy rollback
-- Clear mapping between code, artifact, and container image

 ---